 Chilean authorities are aware of the importance of domestic and foreign investments for the growth of its economy.
 For this reason, they try to enhance legislation supporting business-friendly practices.
 One of them is providing a wide variety of legal forms to enter the market.
 Choosing the right form of entering the market is extremely important and provides the fundamental building blocks for further business expansion.
 For this reason, we highly recommend cooperating with a local partner when entering the Chilean market.
 Get in contact with Biz Latin Hub and our team of local experts and professionals will provide you with tailored services and will support you in establishing your business in Chile.

-In case you are interested in this topic and wish to know more about doing business in Chile, do not hesitate to contact our bi-lingual Country Manager, Allan at [email protected].
+In case you are interested in learning more about the legal entity types in Chile, please do not hesitate to contact our bi-lingual Country Manager, Allan at [email protected].

 Unsure of your tax and accounting requirements in Chile?
 Check out the short presentation in the link below: